itsgomes/angular-reactive/README.md

 ## About

-This project is to improve my skills with angular reactive functions.
+This project is to improve my skills usin angular reactive functions.
 I'm following the Angular Reactive Course from Angular University.